-CHMP615 - Research Methodology and Epidemiology
+CHMP615-Research Methodology and Epidemiology

-Second Year - 2 credit hours (See course description under the Department of Community Health & Medicine).
+Second Year - 2 credit hours.
+(See course description under the Department of Community Health & Medicine).

-Third Year Practical research Project and Poster
+Third Year - Research Project and Poster Presentation

-This is a required student group research project in the third year which under the mentorship of a faculty advisor results in training podiatric medical students in the preparation and production of a peer reviewed scientific poster leading to its presentation.
+Third Year - 0 credit hours.
+This is a required student group research project in the third year.
+Under the mentorship of a faculty advisor podiatric medical students are trained in the preparation and production of a peer reviewed scientific poster leading to its presentation.